 While in English an affair is sleeping with someone that’s not your spouse, in French “une affaire” is an enterprise/business.
 Not to be mistaken.
 “Il a une affaire” means he owns a business.

 While adventure in English means to go on an adventurous journey, in French it means to have an affair with a lover.
 “Il a eu une aventure.”
 He has an affair.

 I’m excited to see you in English means I’m so happy to see you.
-However, I’m excited (exciter) in French mean I’m sexually aroused or restless.
+However, I’m excited (exciter) in French means I’m sexually aroused or restless.
 Not to be mixed up.

 While route in English means more the course of traveling, in French it’s the translation for the word “road.”
 On the road would be “sur la route” in French.

 While an adept in English is an expert, in French it’s a follower, a fan or an enthusiast.